Expert resources and tools for Senior Safety & Well-Being

 The vast majority of all injury hospitalizations among older adults are for falls.

 Falls are one of the most serious health risks for seniors over the age of 65, affecting more people than stroke and heart attacks combined.
 Furthermore, falls are the leading cause of death due to injury in those people 65 and over.
+However, there are several steps you can take to reduce your risk of falls like incorporating more exercise into your daily routine.
+To learn more, check out some of these helpful resources.

 How to Create a Safer Home